Simplifying Patient Login by Rethinking SMS Authentication

 Core Problems

-With acknowledgement that this flow needed a redesign, I gathered all of the core problems and constraints this flow faces.
+After presenting the findings to the team, we acknowledged that this flow needed a redesign.
+To start the redesign process, I gathered all of the core problems and constraints this flow faces.

-• Our phone number data is problematic, and email is our only true account identifier
+• Our phone number data is problematic, and email is our only true account identifier.
+At some level, the user needs to be verified with their email.

 Phone numbers had many different formats in our system.
 Some had international codes, some had parentheses around an area code, and so on.